 Nestled between farmland and woodland, great fun for children and adults to explore in a safe environment.
 Wellies will be required as there is a working farm with cattle.
 The gardens around Blo Norton Hall are lovingly attended and will be a treat for anyone who enjoys their gardening.
 For the budding artists, its an ideal spot to truly relax and put brust to canvass.

 A welcome basket is supplied for the booking party

-Wi Fi is available please call for details.
+Wi Fi is available free of charge

 The main gardens have 2 ponds, these are not gated off and can be deep

 The Hall can be hired together with any of the barns on the estate.

 Lo Norton Hall is the perfect choice for a relaxed stay in the East Anglian Countryside.
 Blo Norton is situated close to the picturesque Norfolk and Suffolk Borders making it ideal to explore all that both counties have to offer.
 Blo Norton lies on the River Little Ouse which separates Suffolk from Norfolk.
 The Hall reputedly provided the setting for Virginia Wolf’s short story The Journal of Miss Joan Martyn.
 In the story the main character, Rosamund Merridew, is a historian researching England's land-tenure system.